irondrummer92/machine-learning/README.md

 12/30 - Linear Perceptron script includes plotting of error surfaces Next steps - Add iteration error plots for train and validation tests

+01/01 - Added code for neural nets.
+Need to complete derivartions for batch and stochastic backprop algorithms